ErikKopcha/crypto-vault/README.md

 To encrypt a string:

 ```
-python main.py encrypt "your secret data" "your password"
+python main.py encrypt 'your secret data' 'your password'
 ```

 By default, each encrypted file will be saved in the `encrypted/` folder with a unique timestamped filename, for example: